openpathsampling/openpathsampling-cli/docs/for_core/cli.rst

-* ``contents``: list all the named objects in an OPS storage, organized by store (type); this is extremely useful to get the name of an object to use as command-line input to one of the simulation scripts
+* ``contents``: list all the named objects in an OPS storage, organized by store (type); this is extremely useful to get the name of an object to use

 .. * ``strip-snapshots``: create a copy of the input storage file with the details (coordinates/velocities) of all snapshots removed; this allows you to make a much smaller copy (with results of CVs) to copy back to a local computer for analysis

 * ``append`` : add an object from once OPS storage into another one; this is useful for getting everything into a single file before running a simulation